Today’s customer journey is complex, messy, and anything but linear.

 Post-purchase strategies coupled with retention and word-of-mouth (WoM) unlock your marketing efficiency ratio (MER): Total sales ÷ total ad spend.

+The result?
 A flywheel of returning customers in the middle and more new customers at the top.

 At the top of the funnel (ToFu), potential customers should have low-to-zero awareness of your products and brand.
+Demand generation occurs primarily through paid social with the lion’s share on Meta.

 Think of these ads like billboards: General, broadly targeted, and loaded with your brand’s overarching message or value proposition.